umbraco/UmbracoDocs/Tutorials/Multilanguage-Setup/index.md

 #Multilanguage sites

 ##Multilingual frontend
-_Note: This will be shown on Umbraco 7.8.1, never and older versions may differ.
+_Note: This will be shown on Umbraco 7.8.1, newer and older versions may differ.
 Also this assumes you already have a site with content in one language ready to work with._

 ###First step
 When setting up a multilingual site is to copy the content you have in the original language.
 To do this, chose the node you want to copy - in this example everything is copied at once by copying the Home node, left click Home and click copy in the menu.